void-intelligence/Vortex/README.md

 outputs.Add(new Matrix(new double[,] { { 1.0 } }));
 ```

-Now, it's time to Train our network, let's do 50 Epochs on our dataset:
+Now, it's time to train our network, let's do 50 tries on our dataset:

 ```C#
 for (var i = 0; i < 50; i++)